joegrover/lumunix.github.io/_pages/about.md

 I'm a professional software engineer that specializes in enterprise software architecture and process automation.

-When i'm not working on developing new devops tooling or conquering an ever growing backlog of improvements, features and the occasional defect.
+When I'm not working on developing new devops tooling or conquering an ever growing backlog of improvements, features and the occasional defect.
 I like to watch horror and science fiction films.
 Play World of Warcraft and stream on Twitch and do LGBTQ outreach/charity events.